 \subsection{Magnification measurements}

-Thanks to the dramatically increased number of multiply imaged systems with JWST, as well as the availability of partial spectroscopic coverage to anchor the mass and shape of the cluster lens, we are able to derive magnification maps for SMACS\,J0723 across the footprints of all of the \JWST\ instruments.
-Figure~\ref{fig:magni} shows the magnification map obtained for sources at redshift $z=9$.
+Thanks to the dramatically increased number of multiple-image systems uncovered with JWST, as well as the availability of partial spectroscopic coverage to anchor the mass and shape of the cluster lens, we are able to derive magnification maps for SMACS\,J0723 across the footprints of all \JWST\ instruments.
+Fig.~\ref{fig:magni} shows the magnification map obtained for sources at redshift $z=9$.

 Following the method presented by \cite{Wong2012} and subsequently applied to HFF analyses \citep[e.g.][]{Jauzac2014,Jauzac2015b,Lam2014,Wang2015,Hoag2016}, we use the surface area in the source plane, $\sigma_{\mu}$, above a given magnification factor $\mu$ as a metric to quantify the efficiency of the lens to magnify high-redshift background galaxies, noting that $\sigma_{\mu}$ is directly proportional to the unlensed comoving volume covered at high redshift at a given magnification $\mu$.